 Although we aim to offer a quick extraction, you will never feel rushed.
 If at any time during the removal process you feel uncomfortable we can take a short break and begin again.
 We understand that many patients are nervous during tooth extractions, we aim to make you feel as comfortable and in control as possible.

 Aftercare is essential to ensure the procedure is effective and healing is not hindered.
-This will be discussed with you in detail at your appointment.
+This will be discussed with you in detail during your general dentistry appointment.

 Root Canal Treatment